Here are the best day trips from Lisbon you can take during your holiday.

-Many tourists decide to visit Peniche as part of a day trip from Lisbon to see the Islands of Berlenga.
+Many tourists decide to visit Peniche as part of a day trip from Lisbon to see the Berlengas.
 The Berlenga Grande island, with its unique fort, can be accessed via boat mid-May until mid-September.

 Historically, Berlengas was an important location to defend.